DeepakSrivastava26/Image_Restoration_Project/README.md

 ```
 python test.py
 ```
-SUNset could only handle the fixed size input which the resolution in training phase same as the mostly transformer-based methods because of the attention masks are fixed.
-If we want to denoise the arbitrary resolution input, the shifted-window method will be applied to avoid border effect.
-The code of `demo_any_resolution.py` is supported to fix the problem.

 ## Train
 To train the restoration models of Denoising.
 You should check the following components:
 - `training.yaml`: